 Jerry's mother helps him to deal with Tom during her visit.
 Droopy and Dripple rescues Miss Lolly Vavoom from a runaway stage coach.
 She organizes a race between Droopy and McWolf.
 Tom moves in to a ...

 An updated version of the classic Tom & Jerry cartoons from 1940s/ 1950s.
 The 'kids' in these cartoons are far less violent than their parents were, but still find ways to cause plenty of trouble for each other and everyone else around them.
 The show also features other Tex Avery characters such as Droopy and Spike, along with their kids.Written by

 Jean-Marc Rocher <email@example.com>

-If that was meant for very young children (5 years or less) so this is why they aimed it at audience doesn't comprehend much !
+If that was meant for very young children (5 years or less) so this is why they aimed it at audience that doesn't comprehend much.
 The characters are so weak, the comedy is invisible, the vitality is lost, so the silliness conquered and ruled.
-The idea of Tom and Jerry Kids or even Young Tom and Jerry wasn't handled well.
+The idea of Tom and Jerry Kids, or even Young Tom and Jerry, wasn't handled well.
 It's not only the dethroning of the main leads' legendary halo, but also the easy inane adventures.
 It's the TV, and I do mean it in a bad way.

 It's not the sin of Tom and Jerry, it's the sin of that low exploitation which didn't add anything to their legacy but some trivial, unbearable sometimes, buffoonery.
-We had to wait 16 years to recover with (Tom and Jerry Tales - 2006) as a very late apology yet from (Warner Bros.
-Animation) and really worth watching unlike other Tom and Jerry shows.
+We had to wait 16 years to recover with (Tom and Jerry Tales - 2006) as a very late apology however from (Warner Bros.
+Animation), and it's really worth watching unlike other Tom and Jerry shows.